-There is a group of people that holidays for them mean relaxing all day and lying on a beach hearing the soft sound of wave and drinking cocktails.
+There is a group of people that holidays for them mean relaxing all day and lying on a beach hearing the soft sound of waves and drinking cocktails.
 Which, to be frank, it doesn’t sound bad!

 But there are others, who vacations mean hiking, climbing, swimming, cycling and generally a chance to offer to their body some action and their mind some beautiful pictures!